tursodatabase/libsql/ext/wasm/jaccwabyt/jaccwabyt.md

 of plain member pointers (but not, as of this writing, function pointer members) as follows:

-- When a `P`-type member is **fetched** via `myStruct.x` and its value is a non-0 integer, [`StructBinder.instanceForPointer()`][StructBinder] is used to try to map that pointer to a struct instance.
+- <s>When a `P`-type member is **fetched** via `myStruct.x` and its
+  value is a non-0 integer, [`StructBinder.instanceForPointer()`][StructBinder] is used to try to map that pointer to a struct instance.
 If a match is found, the "get" operation returns that instance instead of the integer.
-If no match is found, it behaves exactly as for `p`, returning the integer value.
+If no match is found, it behaves exactly as for `p`, returning the integer value.</s> Removed because it's legal and possible to for multiple instances to proxy the same pointer and this infrastructure cannot account for that.
 - When a `P`-type member is **set** via `myStruct.x=y`, if [`(y instanceof StructType)`][StructType] then the value of `y.pointer` is stored in `myStruct.x`.
 If `y` is neither a number nor